 The Security Maturity Model (SMM) Practitioner’s Guide provides detailed actionable guidance to assess and manage the security maturity of IoT systems.

-The Industrial Internet Consortium (IIC) has announced the Security Maturity Model (SMM) Practitioner’s Guide.
-The guide provides detailed guidance to assist IoT stakeholders in assessing and managing the security maturity of IoT systems.
+The Industrial Internet Consortium (IIC) announced publication of the new Security Maturity Model (SMM) Practitioner’s Guide.
+This guide provides detailed guidance to assist IoT stakeholders assess and manage IoT systems’ security maturity.

-In addition to the guide’s publication is an update to the IoT SMML Description and Intended Use White Paper, which gives readers an introduction to the concepts and approach of the SMM.
-It has been updated for consistency with the SMM Practitioner’s Guide and includes updated terminology and diagrams.
+IIC also released an update to the IoT SMML Description and Intended Use White Paper, which introduces readers to SMM concepts and approaches.
+The company updated the white paper — which includes updated terminology and diagrams — to ensure consistency with the SMM Practitioner’s Guide.

-The SMM builds on concepts from the IIC Industrial Internet Security Framework from 2016.
-It defines specific levels of security maturity that companies should achieve.
-They can improve their security by continually assessing security and making improvements over time.
+The SMM builds on concepts from the 2016 IIC Industrial Internet Security Framework.
+The model defines specific security maturity levels companies should achieve.
+Companies that continually assess security and make improvements over time can improve their risk.

-The practitioner’s guide highlights three case studies that illustrate to IoT stakeholders how to apply the maturity assessment process and how the SMM can be applied in practice.
-The case studies include a data-driven bottling line, an automotive gateway, and residential security cameras.
+The practitioner’s guide highlights three case studies that illustrate how IoT stakeholders successfully applied the maturity assessment process and applied SMM in practice.
+These case studies include:

-The IIC designed the SMM to be extended for industry and system-specific requirements.
+The IIC designed the SMM for industry and system-specific requirements.
 The IIC is collaborating with various industry groups to develop industry profiles that extend the model.